-We are recruiting for 2 Drive Case Managers to join our team.
+We are recruiting for a Domestic Abuse Drive Case Manager to join our Drive team.

 Drive is an intervention that works to protect victims of domestic abuse by challenging and changing the behaviour of high harm, high risk and serial perpetrators.